Hash-Studios/Prism/README.md

 - High-Quality Wallpapers from [WallHaven](https://wallhaven.cc/help/api) and [Pexels](https://www.pexels.com/api/)
 - Dark Mode supported
 - Google Sign In is optional
-- Low Internet usage due to minimal loading and persistant data using Provider
+- Low Internet usage due to minimal loading and persistent data using Provider
 - Home Feed is infinite, never ends
 - Save Liked Images for later (works even after uninstalling the app)
 - Download any wallpaper to Gallery